 Interview with David Almond

 On Wednesday, 24 March 2010 Jennifer Chevalier from the arts programme The Strand broadcast by the BBC World Service, interviewed Andersen winner David Almond.
-Listen to the interview on her podcast site

 A life in writing: David Almond